 The data shows that it was 72% cheaper to gain a transaction with Google search ads than Facebook ads.
 The search ads had a much lower average Cost Per Acquisition of £30.72 over a six-month period; this is far lower than the CPA for Facebook ads, where we saw a very high CPA of £109.

 *Conversions for Facebook were all online transactions.
-For AdWords, one conversion was from a phone call, the others were transactions.
+For Google Ads (formerly known as Google AdWords), one conversion was from a phone call, the others were transactions.

 Yet, when comparing all transactions from Facebook over the six-month period, the CPA is reduced to £23.30, and Facebook shows to be the most cost-effective platform, as the CPA was 24% cheaper than Google search ads.

 Without the investment in Facebook ads, boosted posts and competitions this low CPA would not have been achieved.
 From Facebook ad manager, we can see that running Facebook ads played a significant role in growing their Facebook presence.